...

 The entire plant contains an essence whose main component is eucalyptol or cineole and lesser amounts of thujone, tannin, mucilage, and a bitter component.
 Its properties are as follows:

-1. Emmenagogue – It can produce menstruation in the case of amenorrhea, which is a lack of menstruation due to functional disorders.
+- Emmenagogue—It can produce menstruation in the case of amenorrhea, a lack of menstruation due to functional disorders.
 Mugwort also has the properties of normalizing the menstrual cycle and easing menstrual pain (dysmenorrhea).
-In ancient times it was applied as poultices on the stomach of women suffering from difficult or prolonged labor.
-At present, fortunately, we have better remedies to accelerate delivery.
+In ancient times, it was applied as poultices on women’s stomachs suffering from difficult or prolonged labor.
+Fortunately, we have better remedies to accelerate delivery at present.

 – increases appetite